GeekAlexis/search-engine/README.md

 # Distributed Search Engine
-A search engine powered by AWS.
-The design and search algorithms are partially based on Google, circa 1998.
+A search engine partially based on Google, circa 1998.
-- Supports server-side caching and concurrent queries
 - Retrieval and ranking incorporates BM25 and PageRank
 - Distributed crawler/indexer/link analysis for computing document index and metadata
-- Search server utilizes RDS (PostgreSQL) for storage
+- A RESTful server that supports server-side caching and concurrent queries

 <img src="architecture.png" width="800"/>